FluidNumerics/research-computing-cluster/docs/source/ResearchApplications/openfoam.rst

 This documentation covers

 1. What is included in the RCC-CFD VM Images
-2. How to get started from the `Marketplace solution <https://console.cloud.google.com/marketplace/product/fluid-cluster-ops/cloud-cfd>`_
-3. How to add OpenFOAM to an existing cluster
+2. How to add OpenFOAM to an existing cluster
-4. How to use Target Architecture VM images for optimal performance
+3. How to use Target Architecture VM images for optimal performance

+If you'd like to deploy RCC-CFD from the Google Cloud Marketplace, see the :docs:`Deploy from Marketplace <../QuickStart/deploy_from_marketplace>`_ documentation.
+If you'd like to deploy RCC-CFD using Terraform, see the :docs:`Deploy with Terraform <../QuickStart/deploy_with_terraform>`_ documentation.

 ==========================